RaphaelAsla/Nexavey/README.md

 <br>

 > **Note:**
-> This project is currently on hold due to personal matters, but I plan to return to it ASAP.
+> This project is currently on hold as I wanted to focus more on my studies, but I plan to return to it ASAP.